denis-yuen/AMF-rDNA-PacBio-amplicon-sequence-analysis-pipeline/README.md

     -out {output.blast_ssu}
 ```

-5) The swarm clusters are blasted locally against core_nt.
+5) The swarm clusters are searched against core_nt database using local BLAST.
 Instructions for obtaining the DB can be found at [NCBI](https://www.ncbi.nlm.nih.gov/books/NBK569850/).
 In addition, [TaxonKit](https://bioinf.shenwei.me/taxonkit/download/) is used to translate taxIDs from the blast results into full taxonomy ranks.
 TaxonKit requires a database, which can be installed using [these instructions](https://bioinf.shenwei.me/taxonkit/usage/).

 ## PARAMETERS